the-engine-room/library/_books/rainforest-tech.md

 ## Introduction

-This primer is an introduction to using technology to monitor and share information on rainforest issues, land rights and indigenous rights.
+This site is an introduction (or 'primer') to using technology to monitor and share information on rainforest issues, land rights and indigenous rights.
 It is designed as a starting point for organisations and activists interested in adding technology to improve their advocacy work, but can also be useful for organizations with some experience using technology to reflect on how they can increase the impact of their work.

 The primer has been structured so that you don’t need to read the whole thing, but can explore sections that are relevant for you and use them to find more detailed guidance.